sweetmentor/JCI-Event-Planning-Project/README.md

 * Pages were inspected to test responsiveness for best user experience both on desktop and mobile devices.
 * All the links external to the site were also tested to ensure that they actually landed on the expected pages.

+## Deployment

+The project is hosted on GitHub and deployed directly from the master branch.
+It was previosly published as GitHub pages until its adoption by the organisation and now published at www.jcinnatcon2018.com but still from master branch on GitHub.

 ## Credits

 ### Media